-A percentage of all first year Commonwealth Supported Places (CSP) in Australian medical schools are allocated to the Scheme.
+28.5 per cent of all first year Commonwealth Supported Places (CSP) in participating Australian medical schools are allocated to the BMP Scheme.
 Students accepting a BMP commit to working in a district of workforce shortage or Modified Monash Model location 4-7 area of their choice during their return of service period.

-Separate web pages have been established for those participants who joined the Scheme in 2015 and earlier, and for those who will join from 2016 and beyond, when the BMP will become a component of the new HWSP.
+Separate web pages have been established for those participants who joined the Scheme in 2015 and earlier, and for those who will join from 2016 onwards.
 Please note the long form privacy notice below, applies to active participants in both BMP Scheme streams.

 2016 or Later

 2015 and Earlier